Apple to fix iPhone 15 bug blamed for phones overheating

 Apple is blaming a software bug and app issues for causing its latest iPhones to become hot to the touch and, according to some customers, uncomfortable to handle.

-The smartphone maker said Saturday in a statement that it would update the iOS 17 operating system that iPhone 15 devices run on to fix a glitch that made the phones become "warmer than expected."
+The smartphone maker said Saturday in a statement that it would update the iOS 17 operating system that iPhone 15 devices run on to fix a glitch that made the phones become hotter than they should be.
 The company is also working with developers to make changes to apps that "overload the system," causing the phones to overheat, it said.

+The fix was released on Wednesday, with a software update sent to affected iPhones.
+"This update provides important bug fixes, security updates, and addresses an issue that may cause iPhone to run warmer than expected," according to the update alert.

 Apple has not provided a timeline for rolling out the software patch, but fixes for the app-related issue are underway.
 Instagram, owned by Meta Platforms, modified its social media app earlier this week to prevent it from heating up the new iPhone running iOS 17.
 Other apps, such as Uber and the video game Asphalt 9, are still in the process of rolling out their updates, Apple said.